DanOlner/randomNetworkDistancer/README.md

 ![route factor](https://github.com/DanOlner/randomNetworkDistancer/blob/master/images/routefactor_vs_distance_straightline_over_route.png)

 > "Route factor" for the UK, calculated from data collected using randomNetworkDistancer.
-"Route factor" here is road network route over Euclidean (actually Great Circle) distance, so it's "how much further are road routes than the crow flys?"
+"Route factor" here is road network route over Euclidean (actually Great Circle) distance, so it's "how much further are road routes than the crow flies?"
 The route factor for a range of distances clearly shows how longer journeys get more efficient.
 Code for this plot is in routeFactor.R

 Using R to find and save random routes in a given shapefile using Google's distance matrix API.
 It will output a CSV containing origin/destination details, the road network distance between them